 On Service: The Power of Empathy

-Handling an upset client the right way can mean the difference between losing that customer forever and having them share their great experience with prospective clients.
+Having empathy can mean the difference between losing that customer forever and having them share their great experience with prospective clients.
 Worse yet, you never know when you might be talking to a blogger.
 If you upset a blogger like Jeff Jarvis whose unpleasant run in with Dell prompted a not so friendly blog post, you can see how just one person can hurt your company’s bottom line with one mishandled customer complaint.

 Put yourself in your customer’s shoes.

 It’s going to happen.
 While it’s rare to get an unhappy customer on the phone at FreshBooks, it’s our job is to ensure that by the time the call ends, the client is as happy as possible.
 Sometimes a customer might call and ask for something completely unreasonable or demand a change to our service that will only fit their own needs and will complicate everyone else’s system.